Cats Rule the House this February!

 I have my cats on a rotating diet, meaning that each time they finish a bag of food, they eat something different next.
 Besides keeping them interested in their food, rotating through different brands and different formulas of food provides them with a wide variety of nutrients.
 This means that if one food is lacking in an area, then the next food will provide the missing vitamin or protein.
 I know that if I only ate chicken and rice, I wouldn’t get everything I need in my diet to stay healthy, and I would also get bored with my meals!

-Some of my favorite foods to feed, as well as my cats’ favorites, are Fromm, Honest Kitchen and Applaws.
+Some of my favorite foods to feed, as well as my cats’ favorites, are Fromm and Honest Kitchen.
 These are all available at your favorite Hollywood Feed location.
-Ask about Fromm’s frequent feeder program, where you can Buy 12 and Get 1 Free.
+Ask about their frequent feeder programs, where you can purchase a certain amount per brand and get one free!
 Read more about Fromm and Honest Kitchen.